Mutafis4/Portfolio/README.md

   * Learning Python and Front-End Dev
   * Three years of professional IT experience
   * Been doing "Computer Things" since I can remember
+  * I'm a Learner, I will endlessly try to learn new skills, day in and day out

 ### Goals